-4. Contributions.
+- 4. Contributions.
 Contributions from employees are recorded when the Company makes payroll deductions from plan participants.
-Company contributions are accrued at the end of the period in which they become obligations of the Company based upon the terms of the Plan.

-5. Investment income (loss).
-Net investment income (loss) consists of interest income, dividends and capital gain/loss distributions from the money market and mutual funds, realized gains or losses on sales of investments and the change in net unrealized appreciation (depreciation) between the cost and market value of investments at the beginning and end of the period.
+Company contributions are accrued at the end of the period in which they become obligations of the Company based upon the terms of the Plan. - 5.
+Investment income (loss).
+Net investment income (loss) consists of interest income, dividends and capital gain/loss distributions, realized gains or losses on sales of investments and the change in net unrealized appreciation (depreciation) between the cost and market value of investments at the beginning and end of the period.